 Sharing Bases is one thing, but to be truly collaborative, people need to know what’s happening in real-time.
 When people are simultaneously making changes to the same Base, they’ll see each other’s changes applied as they happen.
 Collaborators’ profile pictures will appear in a record when they are actively editing it.

 In this example, a band’s bus gets a flat tire and needs to reschedule their performance.
-Here’s what it looks like when someone else edits, reorders, and comments on a record a record.
+Here’s what it looks like when someone else edits, reorders, and comments on a record.

 When you’re organizing something with as many details as a music festival, people need to know when changes affect them.
 To make a collaborator aware of important information, you can mention their name to send them a notification.